dejlek/gid/README.md

 ## Arrays and Containers

 All arrays and GLib container types are converted between D dynamic arrays.
-This includes: GArray, GByteArray, GBytes, GPtrArray, GList, and GSList.
+This includes: GArray, GByteArray, GPtrArray, GList, and GSList.

 ## Hash Tables